UPDATES:

 CHED scholars are required to study full-time and must be regular students in a recognized private or public university in the Philippines.

-Students with full merit scholarships have to maintain a grade of at least 85% while half merit scholars are required to maintain a grade of at least 80%.
+Full-merit CHED scholars have to maintain a grade of at least 85% while half-merit CHED scholars are required to maintain a grade of at least 80%.

-Does CHED offer financial assistance or scholarship to current Senior High Students (Grade 11 or 12)?
+Does CHED offer financial assistance or scholarships to current Senior High Students (Grade 11 or 12)?

 How much is CHED scholars’ monthly allowance?